Staying at home – what it means

 Funeral directors provide essential services and will continue working during Level 4.
 However, gathering together for funerals and tangi is not permitted while New Zealand is at Alert Level 4.

-Only people from the same self-isolation bubble as the deceased person can go to the funeral home and cemetery with the deceased, and only if these are in the same region.
+Only people from the same self-isolation household group as the deceased person can go to the funeral home and cemetery with the deceased, and only if these are in the same region.
 Talk with your funeral director about specific arrangements, including how to keep your physical distance.

 This may be a challenging time for you and your family.
 If you ever feel you are not coping, it is important to talk with a health professional.
 For support, you can call or text 1737 – free, anytime, 24 hours a day, 7 days a week – to talk with a trained counsellor.

-All schools and early childhood education centres will be closed.
+All schools and early childhood education centres are closed.

 Schools will be providing information directly to all parents about what this means for them.

-The upcoming school term break will be brought forward to start on Monday 30 March.
-For the remainder of this week and through the term break, schools will establish ways to deliver teaching online and remotely.
+The school term break was brought forward to start on Monday 30 March.
+Schools are establishing ways to teach online and remotely.

 Where possible, essential workers with children aged 0 to 14 need to make their own arrangements for childcare.
 We know this will not be possible for everyone.